On Comparing Fair Classifiers under Data Bias: Stability of Fair Classifiers: Under-Representation and Label Bias

-Another interesting observation across the results of all datasets is that the deterministic version of the `exp\_grad' fair algorithm, the 'grid\_search' classifier \cite{agarwal2018reductions}, is very unstable compared to the 'exp\_grad' classifier, which is the most stable amongst the lot.
-Other results such as Figures \ref{fig:under_rep_label_bias_synthetic}, \ref{fig:under_rep_label_bias_adult} (a,b) with SPD as the unfairness metric cannot be included in the manuscript.
-However, they can be generated using the code provided with the supplementary material.
-As indicated by observations from Figures \ref{fig:under_rep_label_bias_synthetic}, \ref{fig:under_rep_label_bias_adult}(c), the observations with EOD also hold with SPD.
+Another interesting observation across the results of all datasets is that the deterministic version of the `exp\_grad' fair algorithm, the 'grid\_search' classifier \cite{agarwal2018reductions}, is very unstable compared to the 'exp\_grad' classifier, which is the most stable amongst the lot, indicating that in the face of data bias, randomness might help.
+Other results, such as Figure \ref{fig:under_rep_label_bias_compas} (a,b) with SPD as the unfairness metric, cannot be included in the manuscript.